davidstone/isocpp/generate-operators.md

 - `basic_istream_view::iterator`
 - `elements_view::iterator`

 Most of these are iterators that return either by value or by `decltype(auto)` from some user-defined function.
-It is not possible to safely and consistently define `operator->` for these types, so we do not always do so.
+It is not possible to safely and consistently define `operator->` for these types, so we do not always do so, but under this proposal they would all do the right thing.

 #### Types that will technically gain `operator->` but it is not observable